husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

     $ /opt/husarion/tools/rpi-linux/ros-core2-client /dev/ttyCORE2 __name:=serial_node_2
     cmd_vel:=cmd_vel_2 rangeL:=rangeL_2 rangeR:=rangeR_2 pose:=pose_2

-Observe as one of your robots move avoiding obstacles, when it finds object, second robot start to search, they should move sequentially until all objects are recognized.
+Observe as one of your robots moves avoiding obstacles.
+When it finds an object, second robot starts seearching.
+They should move sequentially until all objects are recognized.

 ## Summary ##